liveblocks/liveblocks/examples/nextjs-lexical-emails-resend/README.md

 This will download the example and ask permission to open your browser, enabling you to automatically get your API key from your [liveblocks.io](https://liveblocks.io) account.

+`npm run dev:email` will open live previews of your emails, and `npm run dev` will run the Comments app.

+### Setting up webhooks

+You need to set up webhooks to make this example run.

+- Follow our guide on [testing webhooks locally](https://liveblocks.io/docs/guides/how-to-test-webhooks-on-localhost), making sure to [check the “**notification**” event](https://liveblocks.io/docs/platform/webhooks#edit-endpoint-events) when creating the webhook
+- Copy your **webhook secret key** from the webhooks dashboard
+- Add your webhook secret key to `.env.local` as the `LIVEBLOCKS_WEBHOOK_SECRET_KEY` environment variable

+### Setting up Resend

+You need your own Resend API key to send the emails.

+- Create an account on [Resend](https://resend.com)
+- Create a new API key from the [Resend Dashboard](https://resend.com/api-keys)
+- Add your Resend API key to `.env.local` as the `RESEND_API_KEY` environment variable

 ### Manual setup

 <details><summary>Read more</summary>